 The French were the senior partner in the alliance, so Haig had to accommodate their views.
 General Ferdinand Foch led the French on the Somme.
 Originally their role was much greater, but the desperate situation at Verdun reduced their role in the operation.

-Haig’s plan was for the British Fourth Army to break through in the centre, while the Third Army in the north and French Sixth Army to the south made diversionary attacks.
-If successful the Reserve Army, including cavalry, would then exploit this gap and roll up the German line.
+Haig’s plan was for the British Fourth Army to break through in the centre, while the Third Army in the north and the French Sixth Army to the south made diversionary attacks.
+If successful, the Reserve Army, including cavalry, would then exploit this gap and roll up the German line.